yesnoruly/parcel-start/README.md

 ## Advantages

- - Refresh browser on save.
+ - Refreshing browser on save.
  - Ability to collect several html files into one.
  - Optimizes images and converts them to modern format - webp.
  - Ability to collect several javascript files into one